ibm-cloud-docs/assistant/dialog-overview.md

       </table>

 The dialog transfer does not occur when you test dialog nodes with this response type in the "Try it out" pane of the dialog skill.
 You must access a node that uses this response type from an assistant-level integration, such as the Preview, to see how your users will experience it.

+### Adding a *Channel transfer* response type
+{: #dialog-overview-add-channel-transfer}

+If your assistant uses multiple integrations to support different channels for interaction with users, there might be some situations when a customer begins a conversation in one channel but then needs to transfer to a different channel.

+The most common such situation is transferring a conversation to the web chat integration, in order to take advantage of web chat features such as service desk integration.

+Currently, the web chat is the only supported target for a channel transfer.
+{: note}

+Only the following integrations can initiate a channel transfer:
+  - Slack
+  - Facebook Messenger
+  - WhatsApp

+Other integrations ignore the *Channel transfer* response type.

+To add a *Channel transfer* response type, complete the following steps:

+1. From the dialog node where you want to add the response type, click the dropdown menu in the **Assistant responds** field, and then choose **Channel transfer**.

+1.  **Optional**.
+In the **Message before link to web chat** field, edit the introductory message to display to the user (in the originating channel) before the link that initiates the transfer.
+By default, this message is `OK, click this link for additional help.
+Chat will continue on a new web page.`

+1. In the **URL to web chat** field, type the URL for your website where the web chat widget is embedded.

+In the integration that processes the *Channel transfer* response, the introductory message is displayed, followed by a link to the URL you specify.
+The user must then click the link to initiate the transfer.

+When a conversation is transferred from one channel to another, the session history and context are preserved, so the destination channel can continue the conversation from where it left off.
+Note that the message output that contains the *Channel transfer* response is processed first by the channel that initiates the transfer, and then by the target channel.
+If the output contains multiple responses (perhaps using different response types), these will be processed by both channels (before and after the transfer).
+If you want to target individual responses to specific channels, you can do so by editing the response using the JSON editor.
+For more information, see [Targeting specific integrations](/docs/assistant?topic=assistant-dialog-responses-json#dialog-responses-json-target-integrations).

 ### Adding an *Image* response type
 {: #dialog-overview-add-image}